 Healthy Homemade Protein Bars on a Stick are easy to make, just 3 ingredients, and chocolate!
 High in protein, mood-boosting magnesium and other nutrients.
 A protein-rich candy bar that is good for you!
-Vegan and gluten-free!
+Vegan, gluten-free, refined-sugar-free!

 Healthy Homemade Protein Bars on a Stick